-Supply has increased, but insatiable demand has allowed municipal strength to continue.
-We are cautious over the near term, as yields are at or near historic lows.
+Supply has increased, but strong investor demand has allowed municipal strength to continue.
+We are cautious over the near term, as yields are at or near historic lows and municipal performance has historically experienced seasonal weakness in June, though July and August offer more positive seasonals.
 Over the longer term, a favorable supply-demand balance and prospects for higher (local) taxes may provide support in 2016.
 Municipal bonds' credit quality remains generally good; problem issuers remain isolated and have not impacted the broader market.